goodloop/autoware_auto_mirror/src/perception/tracking/design/roi-associator-design.md

 * Tracks that are not on the image plane are not associated
 * Tracks that do not have matching ROI counterparts are not associated
-* ROIs that do not have matching ROI counterparts are not associated
+* ROIs that do not have matching track counterparts are not associated
 * To consider a ROI and a track to be a match, the computed IOU between them must be greater than a threshold.